 How will the fees be calculated for people who work shifts or less than 5 days a week?

-The Trust is introducing a single increased tariff for colleagues who use our car park for the equivalent of three days a week or less, either as part of their contracted work plan or through lifestyle choices this includes part time workers, rotational night staff, agreed working from home or by accessing our new car share arrangement.
+The UHL Group is introducing a single increased tariff for colleagues who use our car park for the equivalent of three days a week or less, either as part of their contracted work plan or through lifestyle choices this includes part time workers, rotational night staff, agreed working from home or by accessing our new car share arrangement.

 Can I park in a Multi Storey Car Park when on call out of hours, so that I can gain access to the hospital as quickly as possible, if I usually pay for cheaper standard parking?